Avodhel/Unity_Learn_Projects/Flappy Bird/README.md

-# FlappyBird_Repo
+# Flappy Bird

-Repository for Flappy Bird Clone game.
+This simple Flappy Bird Clone game made by me to learning Unity.

+#ʕ•㉨•ʔ